 The kitchen is a mess!
 How about we order pizza for dinner tonight?

 How about I call the new pizza place on South street?

 We also use these phrases with a noun, especially when you answer a question.

 B: How about pizza?
 What about hamburgers?

 (I am suggesting we have pizza or hamburgers for dinner tonight.)

-Here are 3 common examples of phrases we use to make suggestions:
+3 common phrases we use to make suggestions: in English

 These suggestions use the infinitive form of the verb without to.

 “Shall we study some natural English conversation today?”
 (We don’t use to with these phrases.)